-- b) Their chairmen should be independent directors. - c) The Board of Directors should appoint the members of these committees, bearing in mind the knowledge, skills and experience of the directors and the duties of each committee, and should discuss their proposals and reports; and to report, at the first plenary session of the Board of Directors after its meetings, on its activity and should be accountable for the work carried out. - d) The committees may seek external advice, when they consider it necessary for the carrying out of their duties.
+- a) They should be composed exclusively of non-executive directors, with a majority of independent directors. - b) Their chairmen should be independent directors. - c) The Board of Directors should appoint the members of these committees, bearing in mind the knowledge, skills and experience of the directors and the duties of each committee, and should discuss their proposals and reports; and to report, at the first plenary session of the Board of Directors after its meetings, on its activity and should be accountable for the work carried out. - d) The committees may seek external advice, when they consider it necessary for the carrying out of their duties. - e) Minutes should be taken of their meetings and made available to all directors.

-e) Minutes should l be taken of their meeting gs and made a vailable to all directors.
-Compliant Partially compliant Explain Not applicable X
+Compliant D Partially compliant Explain Not applicable X